xuanzee/PUI2016_fb55/HW4_fb55/README.md

 ### Assignment 1: Review your classmate's Citibike project proposal

-You will recieve an email tonight with the name, netid, and github username of a classmate.
+You will recieve an email tonight with the name, nyuID, and GitHub username of two classmate.

-1. check that the class-mate is not already in your group and contact me promptly if they are!
-By lunch time tomorrow I want to do the necessary reassignments so that each of you is paired with a classmate.
+1. check that at least one of these class-mates is not already in your group and contact me **promptly** if they both are!
+By lunch time tomorrow I want to do the necessary reassignments so that each of you is paired with a classmate so I need to know ASAP.

-2. look in the classmate HW3_\<netid\> repo ASAP and identify their submission for the citibike project.
+2. look in the classmate HW3\_\<netid\> repo ASAP and identify their submission for the citibike project.
+If you cannot find it contact them immediately!

 3. Fork their repository, and clone it (you did this in HW1, look at the instructions in  the HW1 [README](https://github.com/fedhere/PUI2016_fb55/blob/master/HW1_fb55/README.md) if you need to refresh your memory)